agateau/blog/projects/pixelwheels/index.md

 <div style="float: right; margin-left: 6px"><img src="icon.png"></div>

-Pixel Wheels is a top-down racing game for PC (Linux, Mac, Windows) and Android.
+Pixel Wheels is a top-down racing game for PC (Linux, macOS, Windows) and Android.

 Race for the first place on various tracks.
 Pick up bonuses to boost your position or slow down competitors!